suptext/suptext.github.io/docs/more/2024/07/22/failing-in-the-open.md

 *We need room to fail in order to learn.*
 And sometimes that room will be massive.
-Dissuading failure on a system’s level however, is doing a massive disservice to how people learn, acquire new skills, hone their technical vocabularies and become fluent speakers.
+Dissuading failure on a system’s level however is doing a disservice to how people learn, acquire new skills, hone their technical vocabularies and become fluent speakers.
-Mind, I am not advocating everyone to become as fluent as a full-time engineer, making software more error prone or having developers mindlessly ‘push to prod’ and see what happens.
+Mind, I am not advocating everyone to become as fluent as full-time engineers, making software more error prone or having developers mindlessly ‘push to prod’ and see what happens.
-I rather draw attention to how building systems that prevent us from making any mistakes *at all* can lead to situations where we don’t even know how technically mute we are until we are suddenly put to the test.
+I rather draw attention to how building systems that prevent us from making any mistake *at all* can lead to situations where we don’t even know how technically mute we are until we are suddenly put to the test.

-If your machine had been idly purring away for some years, firing up the bootloader may just as well have been arcane knowledge by now
+If your machine had been idly purring away for some years, firing up the bootloader may just as well have been arcane knowledge
 (the unusual keycombo had me on edge for a minute).
 Most of our technical struggles however, reach far beyond remedying the untimely blue-screen.
 In fact, even *admitting* to being stalled on some issue, we are often ashamed of our apparent illiteracy.